CissiWong/todo-app/README.md

 ### :boom: Success!

 After completing this assignment you will be more confident in using React State for building smaller applications.
+You should also start to feel more comfortable controlling forms, and have an opportunity to implement a child -> parent component callback function.

 ---

 ### :runner: Stretch Goals

 Done with the main assignment?
 Here's some suggestions, big and small.
+Feel free to pick whatever, or think up your own!

-1. Showing a message when the list is empty
+1. Show a message when the list of todo items is empty
+1. Add a button to remove todo items
-1. Preventing items with empty text from being added.
-A simple way to do this is to prevent the function that adds an item from being called from the Form component when the value of the text field is “”.
+1. Prevent items with empty text from being added.
+A simple way to do this is to prevent the function that adds an item from being called from the Form component when the value of the text field is a blank string
+1. Add a search field to filter todo items
-1. Try and package your app into a Chrome extension.
+1. Try and package your app into a Chrome extension (see guide below)

 ⚠️ The guide below is from Tjejer Kodar in London 2015.
 I haven't had a chance to check if it is still correct or not.
 It should work, but have your finger ready on the google button if this doesn't work... ⚠️

+You will need to generate a build of the app by running `npm run build` before following the steps below.
+Also, the paths will need to be updated to reflect where index.html is in the build.
+Also, the icon will need to be pointed to public/icon.png.

 Chrome extensions are surprisingly simple to create.
 By packing the app as an extension, you’ll be able to run your todo app by clicking a button in the toolbar.
 All you need to do to package your app is to create a manifest, give it an icon, then install it in chrome.
 To create the manifest, make a new file called ´manifest.json´ in the ´code´ folder of this project.
 Within it, place this:
 ```
 {
   "manifest_version": 2,
-  "name": "Weather Dashboard",
+  "name": "TODO",
   "description": "",
   "version": "1.0",
   "browser_action": {